-Opiate drugs impact the body and mind.
-Plus, these drugs are highly addictive Therefore, those who want to quit should enter a professional drug detox program that includes medical supervision.
-This type of program helps patients undergoing opiate detox to stay safe and avoid relapse.
+Opiate drugs are highly addictive and impact the body and mind.
+Therefore, those who want to quit should enter a professional drug detox program that includes medical supervision.
+This type of program helps clients undergoing opiate detox to stay safe and avoid relapse.
 At Baltimore Detox Center, our opiate detox capabilities allow people to endure withdrawal as safely and comfortably as possible.

-Opiates are naturally occurring opioid drugs.
-This group may include substances like codeine, morphine, and heroin.
-They fall into the bigger category of opioids that consists of synthetic and natural opioids.
-The drugs in the opioid group get their name because they react with the body’s opioid receptors.
+Opiates are naturally occurring opioid drugs, including substances like codeine, morphine, and heroin.
+They fall into the larger category of opioids, consisting of synthetic and natural opioids.
+The drugs in the opioid group get their name because of the way they react with the body’s opioid receptors.
 What makes opiates and opioids so difficult to quit is the way they interact with the brain.

-In fact, withdrawal symptoms from opiates can happen even when cutting back on the amount typically used.
+Withdrawal symptoms from opiates can occur when cutting back on the amount typically used.
 The effects are worse for those with a long-term history of opiate use.

 Opiate detox can ease the withdrawal symptoms with medications.
-Plus, medical drug detox facilities offer supervision of patients in case they develop severe complications.
+Plus, medical drug detox facilities offer supervision of clients in case they develop severe complications.